Alonso-del-Arte/tom-tic-tac-toe/README.md

 into various classes to create clean, readable code.
 I found myself going back a number of times to refactor my code to keep any one class or method from becoming too bulky.

+# Review by Alonso del Arte

+From what I can tell, Tom started this project on Eclipse with JUnit 3.8.1.
+I'll be upgrading it at least to JUnit 4, if not JUnit 5.
+Also, the project, as I found it, seems too tied up with Eclipse, so I'm trying to separate that dependence so that it can be simply imported into whatever Java IDE you want to use.

+Also, I'm moving the Git Ignore to the root level.
+Unlike Swift in Xcode, no Java IDE requires the extra folder level just below the root level that this project had.
+Though it could be that I've been putting the Git Ignore at the wrong level in *my* Swift projects.

+The main branch was called "master," whereas the preference now is for "main."
+I see this detail more as a marker of the project's age than anything else.

+I do believe the fundamentals of the project are sound and interesting, otherwise it would not be worthwhile to undertake this review.